Christian Fuchs

-Christian Fuchs (/de-AT/; born 7 April 1986) is an Austrian professional football manager and former player who is the manager of club Newport County.
-Played as a left-back, he was part of Leicester City's 2015–16 Premier League league winning campaign.
+Christian Fuchs (/de-AT/; born 7 April 1986) is an Austrian football manager and former player who was most recently manager of EFL League Two club Newport County.
+A left back, Fuchs was part of the Leicester City 2015–16 Premier League winning squad and captained the Austria national team at UEFA Euro 2016.

 He began his senior career as a teenager at Wiener Neustadt before signing his first professional contract at 17 with SV Mattersburg, challenging for the Austrian Football Bundesliga title and taking part in European competitions.
 In 2008, he left for Germany, signing for VfL Bochum.
 After a season on loan at Mainz 05, he signed for Schalke 04 in 2011, where he contested the UEFA Champions League but suffered a serious knee injury.
 In June 2015, he signed for Leicester, winning the Premier League in his first season at the club.
-After leaving Leicester in June 2021, he spent one season with Charlotte FC, before retiring from professional football in January 2023.
+After leaving Leicester in June 2021, he spent one season in the MLS with Charlotte FC, before retiring from professional football in January 2023.

 A full international from 2006 to 2016, Fuchs earned 78 caps for Austria.
 He represented the nation at the UEFA Euro 2008, and the UEFA Euro 2016, captaining them for the first time in 2010 and on a permanent basis from 2012, before retiring from international duty in 2016.